-Our 4-Step Logo Design Process
+Twenty Over Ten’s 4-Step Logo Design Process

-- INITIAL DESIGN MEETING: We take this time to discuss your company’s mission, history, values and (UVP) unique value proposition.
+- INITIAL DESIGN MEETING: We take this time to discuss your company’s mission, history, values, and (UVP) unique value proposition.
 We learn what makes you and your firm unique and explore ideas on how best to represent that through a new logo.

 - LOGO SOLUTIONS PRESENTED: We will present 3 logo solutions for you to review.

 - REVIEW & EDIT: After choosing the logo you like best, there will be two additional rounds of revisions to ensure you get a logo that captures the spirit of your organization.
-Your logo design is integrated into your website to ensure your online presence is consistent and seam- less.
+Your logo design is integrated into your website to ensure your online presence is consistent and seamless.

 - FINALIZE: Once you’ve approved your new logo, you will be provided with deliverables that include .eps, .jpeg, .png file formats w/ brand guidelines.